 In the Plate's third season Victoria finally claimed the crown after two years of heartbreak, defeating the Whitecaps U-23s 8-6 in a two-legged aggregate series.
 Once again new names etched themselves on Juan de Fuca Plate history, with Carlo Basso, Chris Serban, Wesley Barrett, and Cody Cook drawing notice for all the right reasons.
 Cam Hundal, now with Victoria, became the first three-time winner of the Juan de Fuca Plate.

-Alas, all good things must come to an end.
-The Victoria Highlanders folded at the end of the 2014 PDL season, while the Whitecaps removed their entry from USL PDL.
+Alas, the Victoria Highlanders folded at the end of the 2014 PDL season, while the Whitecaps removed their entry from USL PDL.
 The Juan de Fuca Plate therefore went into abeyyance, though the Highlanders slowly came back to life under new ownership: first playing in the Pacific Coast League in 2015, then returning to USL PDL in 2016.
-One team was back, but they had nobody to play.
+One team was back, but they had nobody to play until 2017, when TSS FC Rovers out of Burnaby joined the league and the Plate resumed.
+After Victoria made a long-overdue title defense in 2017, the Rovers won their first ever Plate in 2018.

 4th Juan de Fuca Plate (2017 USL PDL Season)